nitinparasa/LSRE-Nitin-Parasa/ReflectiveReport/reflectivelog.md

 |---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|---:|
 |0.00 | 0.00| 0.58|0.90| 1.12|1.24| 1.32|1.41|1.45|1.49|1.51|1.48|1.56|1.57|1.59|

-CR = 0.99/0.58 = 1.7 which is not a good value but is occurs very frequently when people apply this method.
+CR = 0.97/1.45 = 0.66 which is a reasonable value but is occurs very frequently when people apply this method.
+Generally a value of 0.1 or lower is acceptable.

+Similarly we perform the Cost implementation technique and find out the relative values as performed for value.

+The relative costs obtained are: